Leave a Comment / Wine Knowledge Center / By Christina Day

 On the other hand, Tempranillo typically exhibits softer and smoother tannins.
 The lower levels of this compound make Tempranillo wines approachable at a younger age, with less need for extensive aging.
 This characteristic makes it an excellent choice for those seeking red wines that can be enjoyed without the need for long cellaring periods.
 Furthermore, the softer tannins allow the flavors of the fruit to shine through.
 This results in a fruit-forward profile with notes of cherries and plums.

-Food Pairing of Tempranillo and Sangiovese
+Food Pairings of Tempranillo and Sangiovese

 Sangiovese